 Hi there.
 First off, placing these assets inside an irrevocable trust while your grandfather is in a nursing home is the worst possible idea.
 The reason is - he doesn't have time to wait out the period of ineligibility that will be imposed after transferring assets to the irrevocable trust...Read more »

 Just because someone has dementia does not mean that they, definitively, cannot sign a new POA or Will.
 The test is whether the person was lucid at the time they signed the document.
 In other words, did they understand what they are signing when it was signed.

 Your wife's aunt could certainly hire a Texas elder law attorney to draft a durable power of attorney to allow your wife to help as best she can from Florida (assuming aunt has capacity to understand what she is signing after the stroke).
-More likely is that a care advocate will need to be hired to...Read more »
+More likely is that a care advocate will need to be...Read more »

 My mom was just approved for Medicaid after being placed in a nursing home in Florida.
 At the time of application, my dad had well under his allowable $126,420 in assets.
 My parents home in MI was exempt in regards to the Medicaid application process.
 My dad wants to sell the MI home now.
 The...
 Read more »

 Following approval, none of the assets solely owned by the community spouse are included as available to the institutional spouse.
 The amount of assets allocated to the community spouse which belong to the institutional spouse and are available to the institutional spouse must be transferred to the...Read more »

 I am Mom's POA.
 She has dementia and we feel skilled nursing is in her near future.
 Medicaid information is confusing us regarding selling, also, we fear we may lose out on moneys to care for her when she needs it the most.
 Thank you.